-- Pumpkin Cheesecake and other desserts – Many desserts can be made ahead and stored in the fridge or freezer.
-Actual Cheesecake pans are a MUST to have a perfect cheesecake every time!!
+- Pumpkin Cheesecake and Other Desserts – Many desserts can be made ahead and stored in the fridge or freezer.
+Actual cheesecake pans are a MUST to have a perfect cheesecake every time!!

 - Cranberry Sauce – Is it really Thanksgiving if there's not cranberry sauce?
 If you like to make your own, try making it a few days before and sticking it in the fridge!

-PREP THE DAY BEFORE THANKSGIVING
+HOW TO PREP THE DAY BEFORE THANKSGIVING

 You may not be able to fully cook or complete these dishes before Thanksgiving day, but you can prep them so that minimal work is needed on the big day!